hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 The governance will be able to set the following parameters:

 - forgeL1L2BatchTimeout
-  - Number of ethereum blocks after the last L1-L2-batch after which only an L1-L2-batch can be forged
+  - Number of Ethereum blocks after the last L1-L2-batch after which only an L1-L2-batch can be forged
 - feeAddToken
   - Fee in HEZ tokens that must be payed to the governance to add a new token into the rollup
 - tokenExchange